vega/vega/packages/vega-util/README.md

 Generates a comparator function for sorting data values, based on the given set of *fields* and optional sort *orders*.
-The *fields* argument must be either a string or an array of strings, indicating the name of object properties to sort by, in precedence order.
+The *fields* argument must be either a string, an accessor function, or an array of either.
+Strings indicate the name of object properties to sort by, in precedence order.
 Field strings may include nested properties (e.g., `foo.bar.baz`).
 The *orders* argument must be either a string or an array of strings; the valid string values are `'ascending'` (for ascending sort order of the corresponding field) or `'descending'` (for descending sort order of the corresponding field).
 If the *orders* argument is omitted, is shorter than the *fields* array, or includes values other than  `'ascending'` or `'descending'`, corresponding fields will default to ascending order.

 <a name="constant" href="#constant">#</a>
 vega.<b>constant</b>(<i>value</i>)